 Summer is officially upon us, and warm weather and a little more free time are great reasons to settle in with an excellent book.
 Whether at the beach or on a camping trip, there are some excellent newly-released books that offer intriguing ideas for even greener living.

-Here are some books covering everything from cooking tips from Alice Waters to experiments in living off the grid.
+Here are some books covering everything from cooking tips to experiments in living off the grid.

 The Story of Stuff: How Our Obsession with Stuff Is Trashing the Planet, Our Communities, and Our Health-and a Vision for Change by Annie Leonard: Following up on her documentary of the same name, The Story of Stuff offers a more in-depth discussion of consumer culture, its costs, and, most importantly, practical ideas for creating a more sustainable paradigm.
 Leonard reveals how our seemingly simple habits of consumption and disposal are part of a complex, often harmful environmental cycle.
 Throughout, she offers suggestions for moving forward along a different, more sustainable model.